Student Engagement and Outreach FAQ's

 At least once a year Student Activities staff offer a workshop that faculty and staff can attend during an Institute to learn about being a Club Advisor.
 If that is not convenient staff will meet with you to help you understand the role of a Club Advisor.

-Student Activities staff love to speak at ED 100 classes in order to give information on how students can get involved with programming outside of the classroom.
+Student Activities staff love to speak at CF 100 classes in order to give information on how students can get involved with programming outside of the classroom.
 Just contact our office.

 Contact Student Activities.
 If your project requires funding and can fall under the faculty collaboration guidelines we will be glad to assist you.
 If this is not something we can assist with but is related to one of the student clubs we can advise the faulty on how to contact the club.